wibowo-id/wibowo-id/README.md

 - 👋 Hi, introduce i am a programmer since 2012 and using linux since 2007
 - 👀 I’m interested in Programming
-- 🌱 I have skill Go, Javascript, Node.js, Vue.js, Python, Java, PHP, Laravel, MySQL, MongoDB & PostgreSQL
+- 🌱 I have skill Go, Javascript, Node.js, Vue.js, React.js, Angular.js, Python, Java, PHP, Laravel, MySQL, MongoDB & PostgreSQL
 - 💞️ I’m looking to collaborate on ERP system
 - 📫 How to reach me chandra@wibowo.id
-- Manager Software Development at PT.
-Nash Interaksi Semesta

 <!---
 wibowo-id/wibowo-id is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.